 Arlo Pro Setup

-Setting up an Arlo Pro security system is also a relatively easy process and somewhat similar to the Blink XT.
+Setting up an Arlo Pro security system is as straightforward and even similar to the Blink XT.
 The Arlo Pro comes with the Base Station, which is similar to the Sync Module and the setup is mediated by the Arlo app.
-It can be summed up as:
+In a summarized manner it can be summed up as: